List of Lupin III characters: Ami Enan

-Ami Enan (アミ・エナン) is a young computer expert and a major protagonist in the Lupin the 3rd Part 5 anime series.
+Ami Enan (アミ・エナン) is a young computer expert and a major protagonist in the Part 5 anime series.
 Her main gadget is a cybernetic computer link-up system called "Underworld" which she wears in place of earrings.
 Ami was kidnapped at the age of 6 by child pornographers; but after they discovered her tech skills when she created a computer game by herself, they realized that using those skills would be more lucrative than pornography for them.
 She created the payment system for the darknet market site Marco Polo, but at the age of 14 escaped and hid in the Twin Towers, a complex with one tower above ground and one deep below water.

 She is recruited initially by Lupin to steal digital currency from Marco Polo, but her computer and hacking skills become useful to his team when Marco Polo initiates a vicious online manhunt for Lupin in revenge.
 After they survive the manhunt, Lupin and Zenigata have Ami enroll in an all girls' school to restart her life where she befriends Dolma, the crown princess of an East Asian country called Padar.
 Ami remains close to Zenigata, who can be considered a father figure who continues to care for her well-being despite her affiliation with Lupin.

 Over time, Ami's trust in Lupin turns into love, and she begins to regard Fujiko, Lupin's off-and-on love interest, as a rival for his heart.
 Later, it is revealed that Ami is the daughter of Enzo Bron, CEO of the Shake Handz Corporation and inventor of PeopleLog, a program capable of flawlessly identifying people and providing any publicized information about them, which quickly pitches all sorts of malevolent people against Lupin.
 When Lupin tries to take down PeopleLog and free Fujiko, who has been taken prisoner by Enzo, he ends up outmaneuvered and wounded by Enzo's machinations.
 After making a full recovery, however, Lupin turns PeopleLog against his creator by publicizing every political scandal he can get his hands on, branding Shake Handz a terror organisation.
 On his second try against Enzo, he ends up outsmarting PeopleLog, inspiring Enzo with his unpredictability and heroism into reconciling with Ami.
 At the end of the series' finale, Ami concludes that while she still loves Lupin, she chooses not to get too close to him in order to preserve his heroic image in her heart.
 After the fall of Shake Handz, she and Enzo are sheltered by Zenigata.
 She is voiced by Inori Minase in Japanese and by Cristina Vee in English.